maryamsorani2008/Language-Institute-Management-System/README.md

  # We are learning C#🎓📒.

-→ Our teacher is: Ali Mohammadi✍️📈.
+→ Our teacher is:Mr.Ali Mohammadi✍️📈.

 → His github account: https://github.com/alimohammadi2005 .✒️🎓.